sonic-net/SONiC/doc/port_fec_ber/port_fec_ber.md

 ### 3.4 Calculation Formulas

-#### Each port can made up of multiple lanes and each running at same serdes speed.
-The hardware counters is per port basis.
+#### Each port can be made up of multiple lanes and each running at the same serdes speed.
+The hardware counter is per port basis.
 Therefore the BER calculation will require to account for #lanes and serdes speed of the port.
 The lanes count and port speed can be retrive from the APPL_DB.
-The serdes speed will be calculate using port speed / number of lanes.
+Serdes speed will be calculated using port speed / number of lanes.
-#### However in the case of post FEC, the frame were actually dropped.
-There is no way to tell the actually number of error bits in the frame.
-The calculation is assuming the worst case which is the all bits in the frame were corrupted.
+#### However in the case of post FEC, the frames were actually dropped.
+There is no way to tell the actual number of error bits in the frame.
+The calculation is assuming the worst case is that all bits in the frame were corrupted.

 -